atdrago/negative/README.md

 # Negative

-> An app for making visual comparison.
+> An app for making visual comparisons.

 ## User Documentation